CATL Opens Middle East's Largest New Energy Aftermarket Facility In Riyadh

-CATL opens Middle East's first NING SERVICE Experience Center in Riyadh -currently the largest new energy aftermarket facility outside China.
-The facility offers comprehensive full-lifecycle after-sales support, cultivates local technical talent and accelerates the deployment of advanced electrification and energy storage solutions.
-It also functions as a regional ecosystem hub linking diverse stakeholders and resources to drive industrial synergy and sustainable growth.

-RIYADH, Saudi Arabia, Jan.
-10, 2026 /PRNewswire/ -- On January 10, 2026 , CATL opened the Middle East's first and currently the largest new energy aftermarket facility outside China-the NING SERVICE Experience Center in Riyadh-strengthening its after-sales presence in the Middle East and supporting the region's shift toward cleaner energy systems.
+On January 10, CATL opened the Middle East's first and currently the largest new energy aftermarket facility outside China - the NING SERVICE Experience Center in Riyadh - strengthening its after-sales presence in the Middle East and supporting the region's shift toward cleaner energy systems.

 Strategically designed to overcome these obstacles, the Riyadh facility offers comprehensive full-lifecycle after-sales support, cultivates local technical talent and accelerates the deployment of advanced electrification and energy storage solutions.